Gary goes on again (without apology) about the approach of HMRC’s Making Tax Digital (MTD).

 However, the self-employed and the ‘non-registered’ will have all of their information in one checkable source, with you and your accountant updating it every three months.
 No more holding on to those income sheets and invoices until the last day of January.
 There will be nowhere to hide.

-First, go see your accountant and ask what he is doing about it or seek professional advice.
+- Go and see your accountant and ask what he is doing about it or seek professional advice.

 Welcome to the future.
 You have been warned.